loiclecolier/TiramisuBlog/README.md

 # Objective of the Tiramisu project

 The goal of the project is to train me in React.
+Blog Tiramisu allows me to learn quite a few features of React (see to do list).

 # To do list